ray-project/ray/doc/source/tutorial.rst

 Overview
 --------

-Ray is a distributed execution engine.
+Ray is a fast and simple framework for building and running distributed applications.
 The same code can be run on a single machine to achieve efficient multiprocessing, and it can be used on a cluster for large computations.

 When using Ray, several processes are involved.